OlenaRr/rsschool-cv/cv.md

 ***

 ## Summary
 <p>Currently working as a radiologist in a hospital, I wanted to explore other professions which could potentially improve my level of life and bring more benefits for the amount of work I do.
-Programming happens to be possibly the best option to achieve that, so I started taking courses and dived in self-learning on the topic.
-So far, I have fully completed a course on FreeCodeCamp (Responsive Web Design), started the next part about JavaScript, also currently undertaking a course at Rolling Scopes School (JavaScript/Front-end.
-Stage 0) and plan on taking the following courses there as well.</p>
+Programming happens to be possibly the best option to achieve that, so I started taking courses and dived in self-learning on the topic. </p>
 <p>I believe that with my level of commitment, interest and being a hard-worker, I can achieve substantial results in my learning and proceed with working in the industry.</p>

 ## Skills